Pizza-Ratz/transiter/docs/docs/api/systems.md

 #### Async versus sync

-Often the install process is long because it often involves performing large feed updates of static feeds - for example, in the case of the New York City Subway, an install takes close to two minutes.
+Often the install/update process is long because it often involves performing large feed updates of static feeds - for example, in the case of the New York City Subway, an install takes close to two minutes.